 Finite Element Analysis for Nozzles

 ASME nozzle design rules provide guidance for pressure loads only.
 For nozzles supporting external loads the Code requires additional analysis be performed.
 WRC-537, also included in COMPRESS, has traditionally been used for this purpose.
 COMPRESS now includes nozzle FEA for cases where a more accurate solution is required.
-The COMPRESS FEA engine was created from scratch to address the detailed requirements of ASME Code stress analysis.
+The COMPRESS FEA engine was created by Codeware to address the detailed requirements of ASME Code stress analysis.
 It features adaptive meshing, stress error estimating, and is based on advanced Lagrangian 3D elements.

 Nozzle Load Analysis